falsefive/new_os_install/README.md

 Exfat is a filesystem that works with multiple OS', nice to have in a multi-architecture household.

+### Gnome Session Flashback
+Enable Gnome classic desktop.

+### Alacarte Menu Manager
+Use this to mess with your menu entries and categories.

+### 'Hack' Font
+Looks sharp and easy on the eyes.

 ### [Atom.io](https://atom.io/)
 Runs wget and downloads the .deb file to your downloads, then uses gdebi to install it.
 This editor is a great replacement for gedit and is very